Prague best photography spots: 35+ most beautiful photo opportunities

 Lennon Wall

-One Prague photography spot that is all over Instagram is the Lennon Wall.
+One of the Prague photography spots that is all over Instagram is the Lennon Wall.
 This John Lennon-inspired painted wall is full of graffiti, song lyrics, and other social causes messages.
 It has been there since the 1980s (when Lennon was assassinated) and has been repainted multiple times.
 As cliche as it may be, it makes for a perfect Instagram photo.

 Do you want to know the best things to do in Prague?